What Learning To Drive At 34 Is Teaching Me About Life

-In the summer of 2009, when I was 21, I drove down the M25 at 70 miles per hour, twice, in what I can only describe as my first real rite of adulthood.
+In the summer of 2009, when I was 21, I drove down a highway at over 110km per hour, twice, in what I can only describe as my first real rite of adulthood.
 Forget snogging.
 Forget having sex.
 Forget going to university.
 This was it.

 I felt fast.
 I felt autonomous.
 Until I remembered that my driving instructor was sitting next to me.
 He let his presence be known by reminding me of the speed limit.
 Behind the wheel, I let him know that I was across my mirrors.
 I began to indicate and exited the motorway, shifting gears and driving back towards my parents’ house.